style-it-themes/travis-ci-inspired-dark-extended/README.md

 ## About

 This project started to give Travis CI a dark style, but it soon became apparent that some other sites coverage was needed.
-So the Extended version was sort of started.
+So the Extended version was sort of started instead.

 I drew some inspiration by [StylishThemes/GitHub-Dark](https://github.com/StylishThemes/GitHub-Dark) and the idea is to transition smoothly from GitHub Dark to other associated projects used sometimes.

-At launch A total of 7 sites are covered either partially or fully.
+At launch, a total of 7 sites are covered either partially or fully.
-There are limitations on a opensource free project to provide full coverage.
+There are some limitations on a opensource free project account to provide :asterisk: full coverage.

 if you would like to contribute, please keep reading.